brunsviga13rk/thesis/src/model.typ

 the animation state has reached the target value and the advancement factor is one.
 An event may also be triggered at any increment of a given animation.
 Much more intricate animations require an overrun condition.
-This condition is true whenever the animation passed by a specific value.
+This condition is true whenever the animation passes by a specific value.
 Useful when a pulled lever starts to pull down a second lever halfway through its animation.
 The overrun condition is checked each time an increment in the animation occurs.
 Every animation increment advances the state by a certain interval ranging from the previous animation state $overline(x)_0$ to the next $overline(x)_1$ as specified by the transformation of the advancement factor by $delta t$.
-In case the overrun variable $h$ is inside this interval, then the condition is true, as the animation has "stepped over" by the trigger value.
+In case the overrun variable $h$ is inside this interval the condition is true as the animation has "stepped over" by the trigger value.
 The situation can be seen in @fig:overrun-true.